-The Incentive Share Plan provides that the maximum number of Shares reserved for issuance under the Incentive Share Plan shall not exceed 566,666 Shares.
-In addition, the maximum number of Shares reserved for issuance pursuant to both Incentives issuable under the Incentive Share Plan and options issued under the Option Plan at any time shall not exceed 10% of the issued and outstanding Shares at any such time.
+The Incentive Share Plan provided that the maximum number of Shares reserved for issuance under the Incentive Share Plan was not to exceed 566,666 Shares.
+In addition, the maximum number of Shares reserved for issuance pursuant to both Incentives issuable under the Incentive Share Plan and options issued under the Option Plan at any time was not to exceed 10% of the issued and outstanding Shares at any such time.
 Incentives under the Incentive Share Plan consist of RSUs, DSUs, and PSUs, all as more particularly described herein.